 7. Bright and Blue Minimalist Theme @ Bukit Batok

-For the kitchen, it is covered in alluring shades of white and baby blue.
-With multiple built-in storage to stow away unsightly clutter, just looking at the kitchen makes one up on cloud nine.
+The Kitchen is covered in alluring shades of white and baby blue.
+With multiple built-in storages to stow away unsightly clutter, just looking at the kitchen makes one up on cloud nine.
 Similar to the living room, the colour palette of the kitchen draws focus on a stand out piece of furniture – the refrigerator.

 To create a sense of harmony in the home’s colours, the home’s entryway also utilises the same shade of blue for the shoe cabinets.
 Mixing neutral colours with accents like the potted plant and multi-coloured hanging light gives the home a nice element of surprise.